edangelo2/blockchain-developer-bootcamp-final-project/README.md

 `config.js` file must point to the addresses of the smart contract on the network you want the dapp to work.
 Should it be localhost then you can obtain these addresses from console when running `truffle migrate`.
 Just copy and paste the addresses in the file it in the file.
 #### Start the Dapp

+`cd dapp` change the directory to start the dapp

-`npm run dev` will do the work and start the Dapp locally (usually http://localhost:3000/)
+`npm run dev` start the Dapp locally (usually http://localhost:3000/)
 #### Access the Dapp from the browser
 Access the browser URL and ensure you are in the correct network and port in Metamask.